 Data Assistant (Operations Team)

 It is inspiring to work within a team that is always working so hard to improve patient outcomes.
-The CRF has played a very important part in COVID-19 research, and I am very keen to give a helping hand in this new role.
+The CRF has played a very important part in COVID-19 research, and I am very keen to give a helping hand in this role.

 Sarah Young